Jeremiah Chapter 49

 Jeremiah 49:24 “Damascus is waxed feeble, [and] turneth herself to flee, and fear hath seized on [her]: anguish and sorrows have taken her, as a woman in travail.”

 Syria, whose head is Damascus, hath lost her old courage and valor.
-It was accustomed to be a formidable country to its neighbors, but now they flee before their enemies.
+It was accustomed to being a formidable country to its neighbors, but now they flee before their enemies.

 “Fear hath seized on her”: They are seized and overpowered by their own fears.